GRAM: Generalization in Deep RL with a Robust Adaptation Module: Robust Adaptation Module

 where expectation is taken with respect to trajectories sampled using the student policy in ID contexts $c \sim \mathcal{C}_{\textnormal{ID}}$ during training.
 This training represents a form of implicit system identification across ID contexts.
 Using the history encoding $\hat{z}_t = \phi(h_t)$, the policy $\pi(a_t \mid s_t, \hat{z}_t)$ can be applied at deployment time because it does not require privileged information as input.

-\paragraph{Robust adaptation module}
+\section{Robust Adaptation Module}

-In the teacher-student architecture, the adaptation module $\phi$ is trained to identify ID contexts from history, resulting in strong performance across $c \in \mathcal{C}_{\textnormal{ID}}$.
-However, because it is only possible to train on ID contexts, the adaptation module $\phi$ and resulting policy $\pi(a_t \mid s_t, \hat{z}_t)$ may not generalize well to OOD contexts $c \in \mathcal{C}_{\textnormal{OOD}}$ that were not seen during training.
-Because $\phi$ is a learned module, its output $\hat{z}_t$ is only reliable for the distribution of history inputs $h_t$ that were observed during training.
-This suggests that $\hat{z}_t = \phi(h_t)$ may not be useful if the environment dynamics of OOD contexts result in trajectories that are different from the ID trajectories seen during training.
+We build upon the teacher-student architecture for adaptation in deep RL, which has demonstrated strong performance in complex robotics applications such as legged locomotion~\cite{lee_j_2020_quadruped,kumar_2021,margolis_2024}.
+However, because this approach focuses only on adaptation across ID contexts seen during training, its OOD generalization capabilities depend strongly on the relationship between $\mathcal{C}_{\textnormal{ID}}$ and $\mathcal{C}_{\textnormal{OOD}}$.
+The learned adaptation module $\phi$ is trained to identify ID contexts from history, so its output $\hat{z}_t = \phi(h_t)$ and resulting policy $\pi(a_t \mid s_t, \hat{z}_t)$ are only reliable for the distribution of ID history inputs $h_t$ that were observed during training.
+This leads to strong performance across $c \in \mathcal{C}_{\textnormal{ID}}$, but the standard adaptation module estimate $\hat{z}_t = \phi(h_t)$ may not be useful for achieving generalization in OOD contexts $c \in \mathcal{C}_{\textnormal{OOD}}$ with different environment dynamics not seen during training.